A-Gr33n/Milestone-Project-1/README.md

      ---
      ## Testing
      ### W3C Markup Validor and W3C CSS Validator
-   The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no sytax errors.There are screenshots in Images folder used for evidence to show solved errors.
+   The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no sytax errors.
+Screenshots are presented below for evidence to show solved errors.